 Here native prairie transitions to sedge meadows, creating a rich mix of plant communities causing the Minnesota County Biological Survey to call this a “site of high biodiversity significance.”
-It is important habitat for grassland nesting birds, including prairie chickens that for at least 23 years have performed their springtime courtship displays on a booming ground on the property.
-The Spring Prairie Preserve is also located between the Felton Prairie Scientific and Natural Area to the north and the Conservancy’s Bluestem Prairie Preserve to the south, providing connectivity for wildlife between these two sites.
+It is an important habitat for grassland nesting birds, including prairie chickens that for at least 23 years have performed their springtime courtship displays on a booming ground on the property.
+The Spring Prairie Preserve is also located between the Felton Prairie Scientific and Natural Area to the north and TNC's Bluestem Prairie Preserve to the south, providing connectivity for wildlife between these two sites.

 Funding for the acquisition was provided by the Outdoor Heritage Fund, which was created under the Clean Water, Land and Legacy Amendment, through an appropriation by the Minnesota Legislature as recommended by the Lessard-Sams Outdoor Heritage Council.